 Tying these two reasons together, a simple power dynamic emerges.
 The Nigerian middle class and the politically powerful elite who can cause the government a great deal of discomfort have long abandoned public education at the primary and secondary levels.
 Were primary and secondary teaching unions to go on strike demanding more money like ASUU, they might not make the news at all.
 But public universities continue to educate the vast majority of higher education students in the country.
 For the rich and powerful, the other options are the handful of private universities or sending their kids abroad (like president Buhari does).
 Both options are currently exercised by a minority of people, albeit a growing one.
 Thus, any hostage taking via strikes is very effective at getting the government to capitulate.

-There is no sign that the government recognizes that the nation is in the grip of an education crisis at all levels.
 This power dynamic is best illustrated with the Tertiary Education Trust Fund (TETFUND).
 In 1993, a decree, by the then military government, established the Education Tax Fund (ETF) which mandated a 2% tax on the profits of all companies in Nigeria.
 The fund was to help supplement government funding for all levels of education in Nigeria.
 Half of the ETF went to primary (30%) and secondary (20%) with universities getting 25%.
 Polytechnics and colleges of education got 12.5% each.
 But in 2011, ASUU successfully lobbied and forced the government to change the law which transformed the ETF into TETFUND.
 Today, the 2 % tax on companies only funds higher education with universities getting 50% and polytechnics and colleges of education getting 25% each.
 Primary and secondary education has been kicked out of it.

 University lecturers in particular have since turned TETFUND into another source of funding for themselves.
 They now apply to the fund for grants to study abroad for masters and PhD programs (while they continue to earn their full pay).
 An official report by TETFUND for September 2017 showed that it approved funding for a total of 449 masters and PhDs in that month alone 106 of them outside Nigeria.
 It also approved 283 conference attendances for that month, 66 of them abroad.
 The most recent available audit of TETFUND in 2013 showed that it received 366 billion naira between 2007 and 2011, the last year before it was exclusively taken over by higher education.
 The report shows that a significant chunk of the money was going to state primary education boards where Nigeria’s education system is currently failing the most.